Your Need-to-Know About the NASCLA Exam

 What is the NASCLA Exam?

-The NASCLA is short for the National Association of State Contractors Licensing Agencies.
-This is the leading association for contractors and is composed of states agencies that have come together and enacted laws that regulate contractors and the business that they conduct.
+NASCLA is short for National Association of State Contractors Licensing Agencies.
+This is the leading association for contractors and is comprised of state agencies that have come together and enacted laws to regulate contractors and the business they conduct.

 The National Association of State Contractors Licensing Agencies (NASCLA) accredited examination program was developed to help streamline the process of becoming a licensed contractor in one or more states.
 The NASCLA Exam is offered for commercial general building and electrical contractors and is valid in 16 states and the US Virgin Islands.

-Here is the information you need about the NASCLA Exams, study tips, and what Contractor Training Center offers to help you successfully pass your exam on the first try!
+Here is the information you need to know about the NASCLA exams, study tips, and what Contractor Training Center offers to help you successfully pass the exam on your first try.

 What is the National Association of State Contractors Licensing Agencies?

-The NASCLA is a nonprofit organization composed of state agencies working together to promote best practices and uniformity in the construction industry.
+NASCLA is a nonprofit organization comprised of state agencies working together to promote best practices and uniformity in the construction industry.
 The association developed the accreditation examination, NASCLA Exam, to simplify the process of becoming licensed in multiple states.

-Currently, the NASCLA Exam is accepted in 16 states.
+Currently, the NASCLA Exam is accepted in 16 states and the US Virgin Islands.

 The following states both accept and administer the NASCLA general building contractor exam: